Frequently Asked Questions

 How many hectares of land will be cleared?

-What about the loss of wildlife habitats?
+What about the loss of wildlife habitat?

 Have local residents had a chance to contribute to the DHA masterplan for Mount Lofty?

-How have the community been engaged?
+How has the community been kept up-to-date?

 When will work start and finish on the project?